First impressions matter—Connect with your students from day one

 • No downside for wrong answers

-When asking questions during your lessons, you might want to emphasise that there is no downside for wrong answers.
-In general, we learn more from getting an answer wrong than getting it right straight away.
-If students are lost for words, you can help them by giving them a hint, and trying to involve other students in the conversation.
+When asking questions during your lessons, emphasise that there is no downside to giving a wrong answer.
+As you know, we often learn more from getting an answer wrong than from getting it right immediately.
+If students struggle to respond, offer a hint or involve other students in the conversation to keep the discussion going.

 • Alternate asking questions in person and digitally

-When you ask a question out loud in the class, hands are raised almost always by the same students.
-Quieter or shyer class members, who don’t enjoy being at the centre of attention, remain unheard.
-To avoid this classic classroom dynamic, also implement open-ended questions in a digital lesson environment.
-Quieter students will join, and surprise you with their lengthy, insightful answers.
-Don’t lose this chance to get to know what they think and gain access to their world!
+When you ask questions aloud in class, it's often the same students who raise their hands.
+Quieter or shyer students, who may not enjoy being the centre of attention, often remain unheard.
+To avoid this common classroom dynamic, try to pose open questions in a digital lesson environment.
+Quieter students are more likely to participate and may surprise you with lengthy, insightful responses.
+Don’t miss this opportunity to gain access to their thoughts!

 • Ban the podium when teaching in person

-Many teachers spend entire classroom sessions hiding behind a podium.
-The podium becomes a physical and a psychological barrier, creating distance between a teacher and his/her students.
-Instead, make sure you take some time to move among your students, to interact with them, and make them feel safe and acknowledged.
+Some teachers spend entire classroom sessions behind a podium, which can create both a physical and psychological barrier, distancing them from their students.
+Instead, it's advisable to take time to move among learners, interact with them, and make them feel safe and valued.

 alt